Mifepristone: 2000–present

-In April 2018, Danco Laboratories received approval to market mifepristone (under the trade name Mifeprex) in the U.S. as the abortion drug.
+In September 2000, Danco Laboratories, a sub-licensee of the Population Council, received approval from the US Food and Drug Administration (FDA) to sell mifepristone under the brand name Mifeprex.

+In the 2000, several pharmaceutical companies in China were producing mifepristone.

 In 2019, the first generic form of mifepristone in the United States became available, manufactured by GenBioPro.
+Despite the FDA saying that it tries to approve generic drug applications in ten months, this application was approved after ten years (the company applied in 2009).

+In October 2025, the FDA issued an approval for Evita Solutions to also produce a generic version.
+The company had applied in October 2021.

 Society and culture

 Mifepristone is on the World Health Organization's List of Essential Medicines.
-Since 2019 it has been included on the core list, with misoprostol, with a special note "where permitted under national law and where culturally acceptable".
+Since 2005, it has been included on the core list, with misoprostol.

+Economics

+Cost and availability limit access in many parts of the world.

 Frequency of use

 United States

-Medication abortions voluntarily reported by 33 U.S. states to the Centers for Disease Control and Prevention (CDC) have increased as a percentage of total abortions every year since the approval of mifepristone: 1.0% in 2000, 2.9% in 2001, 5.2% in 2002, 7.9% in 2003, 9.3% in 2004, 9.9% in 2005, 10.6% in 2006, and 13.1% in 2007 (20.3% of those at less than 9 weeks gestation).
+Medication abortions voluntarily reported by 33 US states to the Centers for Disease Control and Prevention (CDC) have increased as a percentage of total abortions every year since the approval of mifepristone: 1.0% in 2000, 2.9% in 2001, 5.2% in 2002, 7.9% in 2003, 9.3% in 2004, 9.9% in 2005, 10.6% in 2006, and 13.1% in 2007 (20.3% of those at less than 9 weeks gestation).

 A Guttmacher Institute survey of abortion providers estimated that medication abortions accounted for 17% of all abortions and slightly over 25% of abortions before 9 weeks gestation in the United States in 2008 (94% of nonhospital medication abortions used mifepristone and misoprostol, 6% used methotrexate and misoprostol).
 Medication abortions accounted for 32% of first trimester abortions at Planned Parenthood clinics in the United States in 2008.
 Considering abortions performed in non-hospital facilities, medication abortions accounted for 24% in 2011 and 31% in 2014.
 In 2014, facilities that provided a relatively small number of abortions (fewer than 400 procedures per year) were more likely to perform them with medication.
-Medication abortions accounted for 39% of all U.S. abortions in 2017, and 54% in 2020.
+Medication abortions accounted for 39% of all US abortions in 2017, and 54% in 2020.